Pnwcomputers/The-Computer-Handbook/README.md

 # Computers 101

-This repository contains the source files (in Markdown format) for "Computers 101."
-The content is structured based on 20+ years of professional experience, providing foundational knowledge to keep computers secure and running smoothly.
+This repository contains the source files (in Markdown format) for the book "Computers 101 by Jon-Eric Pienkowski" The content is structured based on 20+ years of professional experience, providing foundational knowledge to keep computers secure and running smoothly.

 ---